iPhone 14 Pro

 Fast charge either device at 20W for 30 minutes to get 50% battery.

 The A16 Bionic has a 6-core CPU and 5-core GPU with a Neural Engine that performs 17 trillion operations per second.
 These specs translate to a faster iPhone that is also more efficient.

 Apple stuck with Face ID for the biometric authentication system.
 It uses a more compact sensor stack with the proximity sensor placed behind the display.

 WiFi 6, U1 Ultra Wideband, and 5G remain identical.
 Apple did upgrade to Bluetooth 5.3, which offers higher bandwidth.
-AirPods Pro 2 also use Bluetooth 5.3, but the benefits of both devices using this standard aren't yet known.
+AirPods Pro 2 also use Bluetooth 5.3, which appears to have minimal benefits.

 iPhone 14 Pro Review